How to import or move fish for human consumption to the UK.

 - species and commodity code

-- documents showing the fish was stored prior to export
+- documents showing the fish was stored before export

 Moving fish from Northern Ireland to Great Britain